+10 Provisions for a label for vehicles of categories M2/N2 and M3/N3 equipped with an electric power train "

 Insert new paragraph 1.3., to read:

 "1.3.
-Part III: Approval of a vehicle with regard to the installation of an approved Rechargeable Electrical Energy Storage System (REESS)"
+Part III: Requirements with respect to Approval of a vehicle with regard to the installation of an approved Rechargeable Electrical Energy Storage System (REESS) to the road vehicles of categories M, N and O equipped with electric power train, excluding vehicles permanently connected to the grid."

 Paragraph 2.51., amend to read: